Unremovable Clasp Requires 2 Hands to Open

 What you need for DNR: Most states will not accept a “DNR” from an ID tag without special paperwork or registration back-up.
 Check with local paramedics and hospitals for what is needed to honor a “Do Not Resuscitate” request.

-There are five stages of progression
+5 stages of progression

 1. Memory loss of recent events